Sleep Better. Live Better.

 KB-014: Sleep Disorders in Children

-Common pediatric sleep disorders include night terrors, sleepwalking, confusional arousals, and pediatric sleep apnea.
+Children can experience a variety of sleep disorders, including night terrors, sleepwalking, confusional arousals, and pediatric sleep apnea.

 KB-015: Sleep and Mental Health

-Sleep disturbances are closely linked with anxiety, depression, bipolar disorder, and schizophrenia, often worsening psychiatric symptoms.
+Sleep disturbances are closely connected to mental health conditions such as anxiety, depression, bipolar disorder, and schizophrenia.
+Poor sleep

 KB-016: Circadian Rhythm Disorders

-Circadian rhythm disorders occur when the body’s internal clock is misaligned with environmental cues, leading to sleep timing problems.
+Circadian rhythm sleep disorders occur when the body’s internal biological clock becomes misaligned with environmental cues such as daylight and social

 KB-017: REM Sleep Behavior Disorder